electronicWaifu/BTUGAN/README.md

 # BTUGAN
 BattleTech Calculator for iOS

-I am working from the G.A.T.Or app for Android.
+Working from the G.A.T.Or app for Android.

 Also from the workability of MekBay.